 If your main interests are in business, communications, the sciences, or any of the major degree programs offered by FASS, the Global Asia minor will pair that learning with a comprehensive knowledge of the Asian region, an introduction to Asian languages, and a broad understanding of human experience.

 In the Global Asia program, you will:

 - Learn to think and communicate powerfully and critically

 - Pair your Global Asia minor with another credential to showcase your intercultural skills on the job market

 - Prepare for a career in government, public policy, management, education, international trade and marketing, journalism, or tourism

 - Learn a new Asian language (Chinese, Japanese, or Punjabi), or build on the linguistic abilities you already have

-- Choose from four dozen electives from ten disciplines (Communication, English, Global Asia, History, Humanities, International Studies, Political Science, Sociology & Anthropology, World Literature, and Gender, Sexuality, and Women’s Studies)
+- Choose from four dozen electives from twelve disciplines (Business, Communications, English, Global Asia, History, Humanities, International Studies, Philosophy, Political Science, Sociology and Anthropology, World Languages and Literature, and Gender, Sexuality, and Women’s Studies)

 - Pursue SFU’s study-abroad opportunities in China, Hong Kong, India, Indonesia, Japan, Malaysia, Philippines, South Korea, Singapore, Taiwan, and Thailand